itamarhaber/redis-io-hugo/content/commands/cluster-addslots.md

-{
-  "title": "CLUSTER ADDSLOTS",
-  "summary": "Assign new hash slots to receiving node", "group": "cluster",
-  "tags": [
-    "Command",
-    "Cluster"
-  ],
-  "date": "2001-02-03",
-  "lastmod": "2001-02-03",
-  "complexity": "O(N) where N is the total number of hash slot arguments", "since": "3.0.0",
-  "return_summary": "@simple-string-reply: `OK` if the command was successful.
-Otherwise an error is returned.", "syntax": "slot ...",
-  "acl_categories": [
-    "admin",
-    "dangerous",
-    "slow"
-  ]
-}

 This command is useful in order to modify a node's view of the cluster configuration.
 Specifically it assigns a set of hash slots to the node receiving the command.
 If the command is successful, the node will map